 Ketelelo visits a college counselor.
 He’s been accepted to the University of York, but he needs to figure out pay for tuition — he makes only $347 a year.

-He feels overwhelmed, but he studies hard and heads to his exams.
-He does his best and waits to see the results.
+Feeling overwhelmed, he studies hard and heads to his exams.
+He does his best and waits for the results.

 Back in the bush, Kitsiso and his dad hunt for antelope.
-They take a break and sit in the shade.
-Kitsiso asks his dad if he should stay in the bush while his peers all work in offices.
-He tells him he wants to build a modern house — one where snakes can’t get into.
+Kitsiso asks if he should stay in the bush while his peers all work in offices.
+He wants to build a modern house — one where snakes can’t get into.
 His dad sits, silent.

 Meanwhile, Ketelelo goes online to check his application — MasterCard has accepted him into their scholarship program at Michigan State University.